paritosh-mahale/recipe_api/README.md

 # Recipe Api

-This is an backend application for storeing food recipe information.
+An rest api for managing your recipes.
+This application is build using Django

 ## API List
 1) Register User